NicoolJohn/english-for-designers/10-thesis-digest/index.md

 ## Main Text

-Based on my previous experience with games and starting my own business, I wanted to create something that will expand my sortiment.
+Based on my previous experience with drinkking games and starting my own business, I wanted to create something that will expand my sortiment.
 The idea came from multiple occasions of playing the game “Beer Pong”, and being bored as a spectator after a few rounds.
 My goal is to create concept of an add-on game that will entertain multiple people at once and will enrich the gameplay itself.
-My thesis will focus on creating such game, as well as it’s initial advertisement on social media.
+This expansion should work in a way that under each cup will be a card, that will somehow make the gameplay different, such as – "throw with your non-dominant hand" or "fill back 1 cup".
+It is aiming to enrich the gameplay and make it a game not only about skill, but also about luck and mainly, fun.

+I want to reach out of my comfort zone and step up my game in creating games.
+My project should not only fill the market, but also be sort of a guide on how to create such game from creating the concept of the game to advertisement.
+It should also give an insight on what work is needed to bring it to life.

 <!--
 Consider these sections, and chunk them into separate paragraphs for readability.
 Note that a single sentence can represent a paragraph.
 See, What makes writing more readable? https://pudding.cool/2022/02/plain/ for guidance.